intrinsic-dev/aic/README.md

 This repo contains 2 workspaces, a "world" workspace using ubuntu 24.04 native packages (apt) dependencies and a "participant" workspace using mamba.

+> [!CAUTION]
+> Do not source both workspace in the same environment.
+The may cause the dependencies to be tainted, a full rebuild will be needed to fix it.

 ### Install ("world" workspace)

 Add `packages.osrfoundation.org` to the apt sources list: